 Energetic, Environmental and Range Estimation of Hybrid and All-Electric Transformation of an Existing Light Utility Commuter Aircraft 2018-01-1933

 Today it is necessary to face the energetic, environmental, and safety-related issues of a significant industrial sector such as aeronautic one.
-Even if it is a marginal contributor to today global GHG emissions (less than 3%), the increasing mobility of people is determining a continuous increase of air traffic with an annual rate of growth around 5%.
+It is a marginal contributor to today global GHG emissions (less than 3%), In any case, the associated impacts grows with the increase of air traffic with annual rate 5%.
 Consequently, aviation will need to face four fundamental problems for the future:

-3. the increasing age of the flying fleet also deals with increasing maintenance and safety issues;
+the increasing age of the flying fleet deals with increasing maintenance and safety issues;

-4. the dependence on fossil fuels which deals strictly with areas which are characterized by significant problems of geopolitical instability and oscillations of prices.
+the dependence on fossil fuels relates to problems of geopolitical instability and consequence volatility of prices.

 Michele Trancossi, Jose Pascoa